Flag of Eritrea

-The flag of Eritrea (ሃገራዊት ባንዴራ ኤርትራ, علم إريتريا الوطني) is the national flag of Eritrea.
-It was adopted on December 5th, 1995.
-The flag combines the basic layout and colors from the flag of the Eritrean People's Liberation Front with an emblem of a wreath and an upright olive-branch derived from the 1952–1962 flag.
+The flag of Eritrea (ሃገራዊት ባንዴራ ኤርትራ, علم إريتريا الوطني) is the national flag of the State of Eritrea.
+It was adopted on 5 December 1995.
+The flag combines the basic layout and colors from the flag of the Eritrean People's Liberation Front with an emblem of a wreath and an upright olive branch derived from the Eritrean flag from 1952 to 1962.

 The green color in the flag stands for the agriculture and livestock of the country, while the blue represents the bounty of the sea.
-The red stands for the blood shed in the struggle for Eritrean independence, with the 30 leaves in the wreath representing the thirty years spent in the struggle.
+The red stands for the bloodshed in the struggle for Eritrean independence, with the 30 leaves in the wreath representing the thirty years spent in the struggle for independence.

 History and symbolism

 Eritrea and Ethiopia were both occupied by the Italians between 1935 and 1941.
-After Italy's defeat in the East African Campaign, Ethiopia reverted to its pre-Italian feudal monarchy while Eritrea was handed over to modern British rule under a mandate by the United Nations in 1949.
-The advent of Arab nationalism in the 1940s saw the Muslim faction of Eritrea demand independence from British rule.
-Meanwhile, Ethiopia attempted to claim the Eritrean state as its own, by claiming that it was a “lost province".
-Several officers proposed that Eritrea be separated into two parts: the Christian area which was to be merged into Ethiopia; the Muslim area into Sudan.
-After international debate and the intervention of the Allied Powers, the United Nations passed a resolution regarding the agreement of Britain formulating the creation of an autonomous Eritrea in federation with Ethiopia in 1950.
+After Italy's defeat in the East African Campaign, Ethiopia reverted to its pre-Italian feudal monarchy while Eritrea was handed over to British rule under a mandate by the United Nations in 1949.

+The rise of Arab nationalism during the 1940s prompted the Muslim segment of Eritrea to seek independence from British governance.
+Simultaneously, Ethiopia aimed to assert control over the Eritrean territory, asserting it as a reclaimed province.
+Various officials suggested a division of Eritrea: the Christian region to be incorporated into Ethiopia, and the Muslim area into Sudan.
+Following global deliberations and the involvement of Allied Powers, the United Nations issued a resolution, wherein Britain agreed to establish an autonomous Eritrea in partnership with Ethiopia in 1950.

 On September 15, 1952, Eritrea became independent from British rule and was made an autonomous part of Ethiopia.
 That same year, through their elected representatives, Eritreans settled on the blue flag as their common symbol.
 The flag was created and designed by Degiat Beyene Zahilay, who was born in Tekonda, Akele Guzay, Eritrea.
-The "Blue Flag" is passionately referred to as “Khedra’’ in Tigre and “Awlie” in Tigrinya.
+The "Blue Flag" is passionately referred to as "Khedra" in Tigre and "Awlie" in Tigrinya.

 The flag displayed three olive branches on a blue background: two branches with eleven leaves each, hugging a third branch that carries twelve leaves.

 Previously, the unionists had rejected independence and had always yearned to be ruled by Haile Selassie, but throughout the federal period, they continued identifying themselves with the Ethiopian flag, and sabotaging the federal arrangement.
 Soon, Emperor Haile Selassie began to openly violate and abolish the federal arrangement; he dissolved the Eritrean parliament and outlawed the Eritrean flag which he lowered and hoisted the Ethiopian flag in its place, practically occupying Eritrea militarily.
 The lowering of the flag sparked the lengthy armed struggle by Eritreans for self-determination and the Eritrean flag continued to be a crucial symbol of Eritrean nationalism.